-Story and photos by Charyn Pfeuffer
+Story by Charyn Pfeuffer

 If you’re an active traveler, Aria has increased its options for off-boat adventures with canoeing with local communities in traditional dugout canoes, power walks during the low season (when shores are accessible by foot), and swimming in the Amazon.
 All new activities will be guided by Aria’s naturalist guides.

 Here is the itinerary on the new Aria route, which includes some of the largest tributaries of the Amazon: the Maranon River, Choroyacu River, Tacsha River, Pacaya Samiria and San Martin de Tipsicha.
 Plus the mighty Amazon itself, of course.

 My itinerary started in Seattle, with a layover in Los Angeles.
 From Los Angeles, I flew LAN Peru Business Class to Lima, Peru, then onto Iquitos International Airport.
 In Iquitos (a remote city, accessible only by river or air), guests of Aria convened at the airport before being whisked in an air-conditioned van to Nauta’s main wharf to board M/V Aria under a blanket of darkness and starry skies.

 Before dinner, we performed a routine safety drill and briefing on the upper deck.
 Then it was into the air-conditioned lounge, where we learned about life onboard, and had the first of the nightly briefings about our adventure to follow.
 We met the naturalist guides and the cruise director, who used video, photos, and maps to explain the details of our journey into the Amazon.